victorbrodsky/order-lab/README.md

         bash deploy_prod.sh (via details in step 5 (a) above)

-# Automatic installation script on fresh OS
+# Automatic installation script on a clean OS
 1) Install git (here use syntaxis Alma9 as an example):

       sudo dnf update -y